mrolims/pynamicalsys/docs/source/dds_wba.rst

 The weighted Birkhoff average, in contrast to the standard Birkhoff average, only improves the convergence of the average for regular orbits.
 Therefore, a high value of dig, which indicates a fast convergence, is a strong indicator for regular dynamics.
 A low value of dig, which indicates a slow convergence, is a strong indicator for chaotic dynamics.

-The following code snippet shows how to calculate the number of digits of the weighted Birkhoff average convergence using the :py:meth:`dig <pycandy.core.discrete_dynamical_systems.DiscreteDynamicalSystem.dig>` method from the :py:class:`DiscreteDynamicalSystem <pycandy.core.discrete_dynamical_systems.DiscreteDynamicalSystem>` class for the standard map with three different functions.
+The following code snippet shows how to calculate the number of digits of the weighted Birkhoff average convergence using the :py:meth:`dig <pynamicalsys.core.discrete_dynamical_systems.DiscreteDynamicalSystem.dig>` method from the :py:class:`DiscreteDynamicalSystem <pynamicalsys.core.discrete_dynamical_systems.DiscreteDynamicalSystem>` class for the standard map with three different functions.

 .. code-block:: python

-   from pycandy import DiscreteDynamicalSystem as dds import numpy as np
+   from pynamicalsys import DiscreteDynamicalSystem as dds import numpy as np

    # Create the discrete dynamical system object